freenas/freenas-docs/userguide/install.rst

 USB thumb drive using the instructions in :ref:`Preparing the Media`.

 Insert the prepared media into the system and boot from it.
+The installer waits ten seconds in the
+:ref:`installer boot menu <installer_boot_menu_fig>` before booting the default option.
+If needed, press the :kbd:`Spacebar` to stop the timer and choose another boot option.
 After the media finishes booting into the installation menu, press :kbd:`Enter` to select the default option of :guilabel:`1 Install/Upgrade.` The installer presents a screen showing all available drives.

 .. warning:: *All* drives are shown, including boot drives and storage drives.
 Only choose boot drives when upgrading.
 Choosing the wrong